CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 2-hole configuration is the most common on MTB shoes.
 Those are compatible with SPD cleats.

 Indoor and road cycling shoes are usually manufactured in a 3-hole configuration (see the picture below).
-This allows you to attach LOOK Delta cleats compatible with indoor bike pedals on Peloton.
+This allows you to attach LOOK Delta cleats that are compatible with indoor bike pedals on Peloton.

 Fastening System

-There are 4 main types of fastening systems used on indoor cycling shoes.
-Velcro straps, laces, ratchet buckles, and BOA dials (or their alternative).
+There are four main types of fastening systems used on indoor cycling shoes: Velcro straps, laces, ratchet buckles, and BOA dials (or their alternatives).

 Type of Fastening System | Pros | Cons |